 From time to time we may contact you with special offers on behalf of brands we stock, but we’ll never sell or share your data with those brands for them to use in their own marketing preferences.
 You can also click on the link at the bottom of any email we’ve sent you to opt out of email marketing.

 Please be aware that as our marketing campaigns are prepared well in advance, you may still receive material by post for up to two months, and by e-mail or text for up to 28 days after updating your preferences.

 Basket reminder emails

-When you visit our website as a registered customer that is opted-in to marketing emails, we will use your email address to contact you (via a third party, Cloud IQ) with a reminder containing a list of unpurchased items that are still in your basket.
+When you visit our website as a registered customer that is opted-in to marketing emails, we will use your email address to contact you (via a third party) with a reminder containing a list of unpurchased items that are still in your basket.

 Marketing, can I opt out?

 Yes, you can change your mind about receiving marketing material from us at any time by contacting our Customer Service Centre, by logging into your boots.com account to manage your Boots centralised preferences, by visiting an Opticians practice to manage your Opticians preferences or by following the unsubscribe link at the bottom of any of our emails.

 Where you have used a Boots service we may invite you to give feedback on the services you’ve used or take part in market research activities such as customer surveys, questionnaires or focus groups.
 Although the invitation may be sent to you by third party agencies on our behalf, rest assured that we only send your contact details and, where relevant, data that we’ve collected through the use of your Advantage Card.